-The BCA can supply high-resolution images for personal use, at the standard charge of £25 + VAT for UK customers, and £35 for all others.
+The BCA can supply high-resolution images for personal use, at the standard charge of £26 +VAT from August 2019.
 These are supplied as digital files, which can be printed out to the required size.
 If the cartoon is in copyright, these images cannot be republished or used for any commercial purpose without the permission of the copyright owner.
-The contact details for copyright owners can be found on the BCA catalogue, or by emailing email@example.com
+The contact details for copyright owners can be found on the BCA catalogue, or by emailing firstname.lastname@example.org

 Why can’t I find cartoons by my favourite cartoonist?

 The BCA catalogue contains over 140,000 images, but it is still just a guide to the BCAs collection, not a comprehensive index of British cartoonists.
 If the BCA does not hold work by a particular cartoonist, or holds examples of their work but has not yet digitised and catalogued them, you will not find that cartoonist's work in the catalogue.

 If you still think the BCA may hold material by your favourite cartoonist, and you would like to see it, email us on email@example.com

 I own an original cartoon drawing - is it genuine, how much is it worth, and will the BCA buy it?